isomerpages/pa-cdc/_our-programmes/Common Flagship Programmes/ArtsEverywhere@CDC.md

 <p></p>
 <p></p>
 <p><strong>Parai &amp; Karagam Workshop</strong> Learn the basics of playing
-the parai and performing the karakattam in this music and dance workshop.
+the parai and performing the karakattam in this music and dance workshop.</p>
-(Image Credit: DAMARU Singapore)</p>
 <p></p>
 <p><strong>Mayil &amp; Puppet Photo Booth and Exhibition</strong> Take photos
-with mayil (peacock) props and puppets at the photo booth and learn more about how these elements feature in Indian art.
-(Image Credit: Manimaran Creations)</p>
+with mayil (peacock) props and puppets at the photo booth and learn more about how these elements feature in Indian art.</p>
 </td>
 </tr>
 <tr>